Traveling Around Lake Superior

 Fall Color Around Lake Superior

-The most popular winter event around Lake Superior is hiking across the ice to visit the unique Bayfield Lake Superior Ice Caves.
-Another popular winter event is the UP200 Sled Dog Race Marathon in mid-February.
+One of the most popular winter activities around Lake Superior is hiking across the ice to visit the unique Bayfield Lake Superior Ice Caves.